Understanding Breast Health

 Normal Breast Development and Changes

 Breast development happens in distinct stages, first before birth, and again at puberty and during the childbearing years.
 Changes also happen to the breasts during menstruation and when a woman reaches menopause.

 Risk Factors for Breast Cancer

 Breast Health: Preventive Care

-To monitor your breast health, you should do a monthly breast self-exam, get a year clinical exam, and get mammograms as directed by your doctor.
+To monitor your breast health, you should get a year clinical exam and mammograms as directed by your doctor.